IU-PR/Capstone_project/content/docs/2025/edhub/week5.md

 #### Session 4
 <!-- Маша -->
 - when registering an account, the system writes that the password is too easy, and the criteria are not clear
-- in the Add Course button, the second word moves to the next line, which looks ugly
+- in the Add Course button, the second word wraps to the next line, which disrupts the layout
 - the field for material/assignment description can be stretched beyond the pop-up window frame
 - after the creation of course / material / assignment, the user has to refresh the page manually
 - if user enter line break characters in the material / assignment description, then on the material / assignment page they disappear and become a single line